Sara

 Sawatdii kha!
 Hello!

-I am so excited to share with you that we have started Bible study on Saturdays!
-This is an opportunity to build deeper relationships with students and their families.
+I am so excited to share with you that we have started a church and a Bible study!

-It is such an honor and so humbling to be part of this.
-We get to disciple first generation Christians, share communion, and create an environment for unbelievers to explore Christianity.
+It is such an honor to get help disciple first generation Christians, share communion, and create an environment for unbelievers to explore Christianity.

 Under the resources tab you can find my new and improved website!
 There you can find updates on all the goings on here in Thailand.